Valiantic/Valiantic/README.md

 ## 🚀 What I'm Up To

-- 🌱 I’m currently learning more in-depth about Frontend Web Development (Planning to pursue Backend Development next)
+- 🌱 I’m currently learning more in-depth about Nextjs and Supabase
 - 🤖 Exploring Artificial Intelligence Day by Day
 - 💻  Working on self-projects daily